KiT-RT/kitrt_code/doc/status.rst

 Release status
 --------------

-Until versioned GitHub releases and container artifacts are published, cite the exact Git commit used for a run and record local compiler/container details with your simulation outputs.
+Until versioned GitHub releases and release container artifacts are published, cite the exact Git commit used for a run and record local compiler/container details with your simulation outputs.
+CI or site-specific image tags may exist, but user-facing docs should prefer local image builds or explicitly provided SIF URIs.